Parallel repetition of local simultaneous state discrimination: Introduction

 In \cref{sec:channel_games} we introduce the notion of channel games, which are an extension of the LSSD problem in \cref{sec:BSC_game}.
-We show that we can define classical strategies based on codes and no-signalling strategies based on list-decoding schemes.
+We then define classical strategies based on codes and no-signalling strategies based on list-decoding schemes.
 In \cref{the:classical_exponennt} we provide an expression for the limit of the exponent of the classical winning probability, where we make use of strategies based on codes.
 Furthermore, we show that no-signalling strategies based on list-decoding schemes achieve the same limit as classical strategies.
-This result implies that no-signalling strategies based on list-decoding schemes are asymptotically optimal in the BSC game.
+As a result, the optimal probability of winning for that class of LSSD games is asymptotically the same for all three types of resources available to the players.
+This allows one to solve the optimization problem for no-signalling strategies, for which there is an efficient algorithm, to find the asymptotic classical or quantum value which are otherwise computationally expensive to evaluate.

-\Cref{sec:binLSSD} is concerned with three-party LSSD problems with binary inputs and outputs. \Cref{lem:no-signal_multiple_parties} extends the two-party characterisation from \cite{majenz2021local} for the classical winning probability of binary LSSD games to three parties.
-The main result of this section, \cref{res:nogap}, shows numerically that no-signalling resources cannot improve the winning probability of the players in this setting.
+As an extension, in \cref{sec:binLSSD} we analyze three-party LSSD problems with \emph{binary} inputs and outputs. \Cref{lem:no-signal_multiple_parties} extends the two-party characterization from \cite{majenz2021local} for the classical winning probability of binary LSSD games to three parties.
+The main result of this appendix, \cref{thm:nogap}, shows that no-signalling resources cannot improve the winning probability of the players in this setting.